Jade-April/Squirrel-Tracker/README.md

 this application can be found at xxxxx

 <h2>Dependencies</h2>
-See the requirement.txt for minimum supported versions of required dependencies.
+See the <a href='https://github.com/Jade-April/Project-Group-16/blob/master/requirements.txt'>requirement.txt</a> for minimum supported versions of required dependencies.